ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

 + To setup the SDK and the migration toolkit correctly you must:
     + copy the external Siteminder dependencies inside the /WEB-INF/lib of your AM-x.y.z.war file, or directly to you /WEB-INF/lib folder of your ForgeRock AM installation;
 	+ add the Siteminder dependencies to your classpath, so that your IDE can resolve all the dependencies correctly.
 To use the library as a dependency, add it to your lib directory for a simple Java project, or import it to your Maven or Gradle project as an artifact.
-	+ Add the Bouncy Castle FIPS jar to your $JAVA_HOME/jre/lib/ext directory
+	+ Add the Bouncy Castle FIPS .jar to your $JAVA_HOME/jre/lib/ext directory
     + Create a Bouncy Castle FIPS provider entry in the $JAVA_HOME/jre/lib/security/java.security file.
 Eg: <b>security.provider.N=org.bouncycastle.jcajce.provider.BouncyCastleFipsProvider</b>.
 Replace N with the order of precedence you would like to give Bouncy Castle in comparison to the other providers in the file.

++ Adding the Siteminder SDK to the classpath.
+    + <b>Option 1</b> - copy the jars from the Siteminder web agent installation to the folder /path/to/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/openam-modernize-siteminder-auth-nodes/ext-lib/siteminder/.
+This option works with the default pom.xml from this toolkit.
+	+ <b>Option 2</b> - install the .jar files to a Maven repository and modify the pom.xml file from the toolkit to point to the repository artifacts.

-Example for installing the JAR file as a Maven artifact in a local Maven repository:
+Example for installing the .jar file as a Maven artifact in a local Maven repository:

 ```
 mvn install:install-file \